Ayms/bitcoin-transactions/README.md

 And this does not help the network since even if you succeed to sync from home most likely you will run a non efficient full node

-In addition many people lost everything by using malware wallets trying to get their 'free' coins, and apparently their are some common misunderstanding with the addresses format, please see the section below
+In addition many people lost everything by using malware wallets trying to get their 'free' coins, and apparently there are some common misunderstanding with the addresses format, please see the section below

 And finally, if you succeeded to sync you can prune after but you still need to run constantly the bitcoin software